lidofinance/lido-improvement-proposals/LIPS/lip-38.md

 - **Role.** `enablePartialWithdrawals` and `disablePartialWithdrawals` are gated by a dedicated role held by **DAO governance in both directions** — turning the mode off and back on each require a vote.
 - **Validity at submission.** Reports are validated against the **live** switch state in `submitReportData`: while the switch is off, any record with `amount > 0` reverts the whole report.
 A report built and quorum-agreed before a mid-frame flip therefore reverts; that frame is skipped and the next report is built FWR-only.
-- **Already-queued PWRs.** PWRs sitting in the FIFO when the switch turns off **remain in the queue and must still be executed** — there is no dismissal.
-At the same time, the off-chain VEBO **must not count queued-but-unexecuted PWRs** as covering WQ demand when computing subsequent reports, because under the fee conditions that motivate the switch there is no guarantee of when they execute.
+- **Already-queued PWRs.** PWRs in the FIFO when the switch turns off **remain in the queue and must still be executed** — there is no dismissal.
+The off-chain VEBO **must not count queued but unexecuted PWRs** as WQ coverage in later reports, because high fees may delay them for an unknown time.

 On `submitReportData`, VEBO-7002 **MUST validate that every record with `amount > 0` (a PWR) targets a `0x02` (compounding-credentials) validator**.